Dennis-Maigua/DS-Load-Balancer/README.md

 1. You are running Linux Ubuntu version 20.04 or above on a host/virtual machine.

-2. You have installed python3 and pip3 libraries.
+2. You have installed python3, pip, and pytest libraries.
 Use the following commands to install:

    ```
    $ sudo apt-get update
    $ sudo apt-get install python3 python3-pip python3-pytest -y
    $ python3 --version
+   $ pip --version
-   $ pip3 --version
+   $ pytest --version
    ```

-3. You have installed docker packages.
+3. You have installed docker & docker-compose packages.
 Use the following commands to install:

    ```
    $ sudo apt-get install docker -y